 Your appeal must be simple.
 It must have one call to action which is the thing you wish people to do.
 If you add options, you suppress response and will certainly suppress donations if a non-financial option is offered.
 Don’t mix offers either.
-If you want a monthly donation, ask for that directly and make sure that is the default pathway to respond.
+If you want a monthly donation, ask for it directly and make sure that is the default pathway to respond.
 You must build a sense that the donor or responder will make a difference now by taking the call to action.

 If you can’t build that sense, then the appeal will not succeed.
 So, there are many factors in a successful campaign that has nothing to do with your system.
 These are covered in other papers.
 They are actually the dominant variables when it comes to response.
-Your systems can help, and in fact can be a real help or hindrance.
+Your systems can help, and in fact, can be a real help or hindrance.
 The system makes great communications possible and personal, but you design great communications!
 We will now talk about using Vega correctly to maximise response

 Let’s look at a recruitment campaign